Skip to content

 • revogrid/src/types/plugin.types.ts

-3. For Pro behavior and extension patterns, inspect release/plugins/.
+3. For Pro behavior and extension patterns, inspect packages/pro/plugins/.

-4. For framework-specific usage and demos, inspect src/components/.
+5. For framework-specific usage and demos, inspect packages/portal/src/components/.

 Repo-Specific Guidance

-• release/plugins/index.ts is the central export hub for Pro plugins and related utilities.
+• packages/pro/plugins/index.ts is the central export hub for Pro plugins and related utilities.

-• src/components/ contains examples and wrappers used by the docs portal.
+• packages/portal/src/components/ contains examples and wrappers used by the docs portal.
 Treat these as usage references, not the canonical implementation.

-• Documentation content under src/content/docs/ is useful for wording and examples, but should not override behavior observed in revogrid/ or release/plugins/.
+• Documentation content under packages/portal/src/content/docs/ is useful for wording and examples, but should not override behavior observed in revogrid/, packages/pro/plugins/, or packages/enterprise/plugins/.

 MCP Usage